scalacenter/scaladex-contrib/README.md

 When you publish your project with a `source code management` tag ([`scm`](http://maven.apache.org/scm/git.html)) which points to a github repository, we can fetch additional information.
 If you forgot to add the `scm` tag, edit [claims.json](claims.json) and create a pull request to claim a project.
 If your project is not on the list, you will need to publish it on Maven Central or Bintray first.
-See [publish-central](https://github.com/scalacenter/scaladex/blob/master/doc/user/publish-central.md) to learn more about publishing.
+See [publish-maven-central](https://github.com/scalacenter/scaladex/blob/master/doc/user/publish-maven-central.md) and [publish-bintray](https://github.com/scalacenter/scaladex/blob/master/doc/user/publish-bintray.md) to learn more about publishing.

 ## Index artifacts which are published in java-style